li-xin-yi/lctemplates/docs/source/tips.md

 {badge}`TODO, badge-danger badge-pill`

-Usually, based on the idea of [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes), we can quickly write a function to generate all prime numbers less than `N` by filtering out all non-prime numbers that can be devided by `i` once you find a prime `i`:
+Usually, based on the idea of [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes), we can quickly write a simple function (**NOT exactly the implentation of the sieve!!**) to generate all prime numbers less than `N` by filtering out all non-prime numbers that can be devided by `i` once you find a prime `i`:

 ```py
 primes = []